enRichMyData/lion_linker/README.md

 - `input_csv`: Path to your input CSV file.
 - `output_csv`: Path where the output file will be saved.
+- `ollama_host`: The host where the Ollama service is running.
 - `--prompt-file`: Path to a file containing a custom prompt template.
 - `--model`: The LLM model to use for entity linking.
 - `--batch-size`: Defines how many rows to process at once.